bonitasoft/bonita-doc/md/themes.md

     @import url('./css/font-awesome.min.css');
 ```

+### migrating from a version 7.9.0

-if you want to migrate a 7.9.0 theme generated using the 'new theme' functionality of the studio,
+In order to to add font-awesome to your 7.9.0 theme generated using the 'new theme' functionality of the studio,
 you need to:
 * Download [font-awesome](https://fontawesome.com/v4.7.0/assets/font-awesome-4.7.0.zip) version 4.7.0
 * Copy all the fonts from `font-awesome-4.7.0/fonts` and put them into your custom theme in `dist/fonts`